NicolasMSalas/eco395m_ml_coffee_trees/README.md

 The sentiment ratio data is from the Nexis Uni search function.
 We divided the amount of "marked negative" (as determined by their news reviewing AI) articles about coffee in a finance and banking setting by the total number of articles about coffee in the topics of finance and banking from 1990 to 2025.
 The data was only yearly so we split the change for each number into 12 equal parts, one for each month, then divided the numbers by one another each month to get a "sentiment ratio."

-# Limitations of the Data
-EACH PERSON FILL IN WHAT THE LIMITATIONS OF YOUR DATA ARE

-## Exchange Rates
-Since the top 5 coffee exporting countries have more volatile currencies when compared to the USD, there are rapid changes to the values which may undermine its effect on trade between these countries.
-This may reflect in a muted effect in the various models used.

-## Commodity Prices

-## Futures Closing Prices

-## Weather Data

-## News Sentiment
-The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.

 # Models